 Tourists are drawn to Franklin County by its history, particularly its music heritage, concerts at the Harvester Performance Center, and several very popular music festivals throughout the year.
 Also popular with tourists is the Booker T. Washington National Monument (a working farm).
 Tourists also flock to the county to enjoy the natural beauty and the many outdoor activities, as well as historic buildings and unique shops.

-If you are a tourist in Franklin County and you are injured through no fault of your own, call Bettina Altizer or Terri Welch Luzynski.
-At Atlizer Law, P.C., we are always on your side.
+If you are a tourist in Franklin County and you are injured through no fault of your own, call Bettina Altizer.
+At Atlizer Law, P.C., our team is always on your side.